HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 ### Nano Contract Transaction Request

 ##### When execute
-- Every time the a connected dapp send the request `htr_createNcTx`.
+- Every time the connected dapp send the request `htr_createNcTx`.
+As a condition, Nano Contract and Wallet Connect should be available, otherwise the request should be ignored.

 ##### Where to execute
 - It must be handled on `sagas/walletConnect.js@onSessionRequest` and dispatched to `onCreateNcTxRequest`.